wsjgithub/testVersion/understand.md

 - Analyzing and synthesizing findings: 1 week

 ## Research information and contacts
 The [Akamai Community](https://community.akamai.com/){:target="_blank"} and [existing research programs at Akamai](mailto:janderso@akamai.com) are good sources of secondary information about users.
-The UXD Research team can also advise you on selecting, recruiting, and including users in your product design.
-You can contact [Jenn Anderson](mailto:janderso@akamai.com), UX Research Director, or [Paula Mason](mailto:pamason@akamai.com), UX Researcher and Recruiter for additional guidance on research strategies and recruiting support.
+The UXD research team can also advise you on selecting, recruiting, and including users in your product design.
+You can contact [Jenn Anderson](mailto:janderso@akamai.com), UX Research Director, or [Paula Mason](mailto:pamason@akamai.com), UX Researcher and Recruiter, for additional guidance on research strategies and recruiting support.

 ## Tools and techniques
 Your team’s expertise, design challenge, and schedule will influence which tools you use.
 Below are brief descriptions for many common techniques, and links to additional materials including templates and guidelines for their use.